winitzki/scall/tutorial/programming_dhall.md

 Although a Dhall file has only one value, that value may be a record with many fields.
 Record fields may contain values and/or types.
-In that way, a Dhall module may export a number of values and/or types:
+In that way, we can implement program modules that export a number of values and/or types to other modules:

 ```dhall
 -- This file is `/tmp/SimpleModule.dhall`.